maarons/Shade/README.md

 OUTPUT --set PROPERTY VALUE`, you can get a list of valid properties with `xrandr --prop`.
 The `OnSwitch` section is also optional and specifies a command that should be run after the display mode is switched, you can use it to restart some applications like xscreensaver or Conky.
+All non‐special sections have to be lower case.

 ## Storage
 Running `storage` will give you a prompt where you can use following commands: